kunegis/stu/README.md

 ## Comparison to Make

-Advantages over Make are:
+In addition to the properties described above, advantages of Stu over Make are:

 * Error messages are much better (Make has the dreaded "missing separator"); Stu gives full traces like a C compiler.
+If you get an error, you know which part of the Stu file to fix.
 * Stu has a proper tokenization pass, instead of Make's variable substitution syntax.
+This makes the whole language much more predictable.
 * Variables are not used; instead Stu encourages to put everything in files.
 This makes builds much faster: In a typical Makefile, a lot of program logic must be implemented used Make functions (because of a